Neural network quantum state tomography.

 QuCumber is developed by the Perimeter Institute Quantum Intelligence Lab (PIQuIL).
-The project is currently in beta.
-So, expect some rough edges, bugs, and backward incompatible updates.
+The project is currently in an early-beta, expect some rough edges, bugs, and backward incompatible updates.

 QuCumber implements unsupervised generative modelling with a two-layer RBM.
 Each layer is a number of binary stochastic variables (with values 0 or 1).
 The size of the visible layer corresponds to the input data, i.e. the number of qubits.
 The size of the hidden layer is varied to systematically control representation error.

-Currently the reconstruction can be performed on pure states with either positive-definite or complex wavefunctions.
-In the case of a positive-definite wavefunction, data is only required in one basis.
-For complex wavefunctions, tomographically complete basis sets will be required to train the wavefunction.
+Currently the reconstruction can be performed on pure states with a positive-definite wavefunction.
+Data is thus only required in one basis.
+Upcoming versions will allow reconstruction of more general wavefunctions and density matrices; in this case tomographyically-complete basis sets may be required in the training data.

 Documentation can be found here.